Yvand/hugo-LDAPCP/content/docs/usage/install.md

 ## Finish the installation

-For all the other SharePoint servers which **do NOT run the service "Microsoft SharePoint Foundation Web Application"**, you must manually add ldapcp.dll to their GAC:
+For every other SharePoint server which **does NOT run the service "Microsoft SharePoint Foundation Web Application"**, ldapcp.dll must be added manually to their GAC using these steps:

 {{< alert icon="💡" text="This applies regardless of how `Install-SPSolution` or `Update-SPSolution` was executed" >}}